 Moreno Coronica has a reputation of being the master of Teran.
 He was one of the first (if not the first) who knew how to make a seriously good wine out of Teran grape, which is (like Refošk) the enfant terrible of Istrian grapes.

-Coronica showed us that Teran loves longer aging in wooden barrels (in his case barrique) and bottles.
-His Gran Teran is an example of bold but well balanced wine, and definitely the one to remember.
+Coronica showed us that Teran loves longer aging in wooden (in his case barrique) barrels and bottles.
+His Gran Teran is an example of bold; but well-balanced wine, and is definitely the one to remember.

 Enjingi Venje (white) 2007

 Any list of Croatian cult wines or winemakers would be incomplete without Mr. Ivan Enjingi from Vallis Aurea (golden valley).
 This blend of white grapes: Graševina, Riesling, Sauvignon Blanc, Pinot Gris and Traminer from the Venje position was the first Croatian wine to make a significant breakthrough on the international market.

 Venje 2007 can still be bought today in wine shops in Croatia, so it definitely deserves to be on this list.
 It may not be at its prime at the moment, but think of it as a walk/sip down the Croatian wine memory lane.
 Venje also comes in its red version.

 Krajančić Pošip Sur lie 2008

 Probably the best poet among Croatian winemakers, but for sure a master of Pošip and the one we should be thanking for creating a connoisseur white wine from Pošip grape – Luka Krajančić– absolutelyleft a mark with his Pošip Sur lie.